cylc/cylc-admin/docs/proposal-group-trigger.md

 task insertion, and the graph (e.g. to identify off-group parent tasks).

-C8_a is conceptually clean, and general, but it does require an understanding of the graph structure to identify initial tasks and off-group prerequisites, and it might result in unwanted downstream activity.
+C8_a is conceptually clean, and general, but it does require an understanding of the graph structure to identify initial tasks and off-group prerequisites.

 C8_b is like C8_a, but trades off unwanted downstream activity for `cylc remove`.